Mar Roxas 2016 presidential campaign: Platform

-In his presidential campaign, Mar Roxas vows to relentlessly continue the “Daang Matuwid” (Straight Path) and sustain the policies that have been implemented by the administration of President Benigno Aquino III, whose term will end in 2016.
+In his presidential campaign, Mar Roxas vowed to relentlessly continue the “Daang Matuwid” (Straight Path) and sustain the policies that have been implemented by the administration of President Benigno Aquino III, whose term will end in 2016.
 According to Edwin Lacierda, who serves as the presidential spokesman of President Aquino, the current administration claims that these policies have contributed a lot to the development of the country.
 Roxas further commits to expand and refine these existing policies, if needed, in order to make an economic, social, and political impact, which are significant, to the growth of the Philippines in the next six years.

 Economic platform

-As endorsed by the Liberal Party, Roxas plans to resume performing the following economic platforms:
+As endorsed by the Liberal Party, Roxas planned to resume performing the following economic platforms: